Shivaji: Coronation

-Shivaji had acquired extensive lands and wealth through his campaigns, but lacked a formal title, he was still technically a Mughal zamindar or the son of a Bijapuri jagirdar, with no legal basis to rule his de facto domain.
+Shivaji had acquired extensive lands and wealth through his campaigns, but lacked a formal title, he was still technically a Mughal zamindar (feudal lord) or the son of a Bijapuri jagirdar, with no legal basis to rule his de facto domain.
 He sought a kingly title which could address this and also prevent challenges by other Maratha leaders, who were his equals.
 (Note: Most of the Maratha Jahagirdar families in the service of Adilshahi strongly opposed Shivaji in his early years.
 These included families such as the Ghadge, More, Mohite, Ghorpade, Shirke, and Nimbalkar.)
 A title would also provide the Hindu Marathis with a Hindu sovereign in a region otherwise ruled by Muslims.

 The preparation for a proposed coronation began in 1673.
 However, some controversies delayed the coronation by almost a year.
 One controversy erupted amongst the Brahmins of Shivaji's court: they refused to crown Shivaji as a king because that status was reserved for those of the kshatriya varna (warrior class) in Hindu society.
 Shivaji was descended from a line of headmen of farming villages, and the Brahmins accordingly categorized him as a Maratha, not a Kshatriya.
-They noted that Shivaji had never had a sacred thread ceremony, and did not wear the thread, such as a kshatriya would.
-When Shivaji came to know about this conspiracy, he later bribed and summoned Gaga Bhatt, a pandit of Varanasi, who stated that he had found a genealogy proving that Shivaji was descended from the Sisodias, and thus indeed a kshatriya, albeit one who had not had the ceremonies.
+They noted Shivaji had never had a sacred thread ceremony, and did not wear the thread, such as a kshatriya would.
+When Shivaji came to know about this conspiracy, he later bribed and summoned Gaga Bhatt, a pandit of Varanasi, who stated that he had found a genealogy proving Shivaji was descended from the Sisodias, and thus indeed a kshatriya, albeit one who had not had the required ceremonies.
 To enforce this status, Shivaji was given a sacred thread ceremony, and remarried his spouses under the Vedic rites expected of a kshatriya.
-However, according to historical evidence, Shivaji's claim to Rajput, and specifically of Sisodia ancestry, may be seen as tenuous at best, to purely invented.
+However, according to historical evidence, Shivaji's claim of Rajput descent, and specifically of Sisodia ancestry, may be seen as tenuous at best, or even being purely invented.